 For a long time, we have had mixed comments about holding the talks at the same time as the market.
 While some found it convenient because they only had to come once, others complained about the noise from the market and the crowds outside they had to push though.
 Also we often had market vendors who would have liked to attend but couldn't because they had to stay at the market.

 So, we made changes.
 The talks are no longer on Tuesday, and we are renaming them Community Chats, with the aim that they become less formal than the theater environment, and this will hopefully bring more interaction between the speakers and the audience.
-These are held in the Boquete Library, and MINSA limitations mean that initially we will ony be able to seat 25 people at a time.
+These are held in the Boquete Library, and MINSA limitations mean that currently we are only able to seat 30 people at a time.
+Masks must be worn.